elirtf/opus/README.md

 ```

 > You'll still need go2rtc running separately (or skip it — the app works without it, streams just won't load).

 ---

-## Roadmap / Known Issues

-- [ ] Recording + playback support
-- [ ] Playback browser for recorded footage
-- [ ] Alerting / motion detection alerts
-- [ ] Buffering on some streams depending on NVR and network conditions

----